December 4, 2019 - 4:00 PM

 Attendance is limited to HIV physicians, nurse practitioners, and physician assistants in Ryan White HIV/AIDS Program (RWHAP)-funded clinics and programs.
 A limited number of spots are reserved for RNs and PharmDs who are the primary clinical decision makers in their RWHAP-funded clinics or programs.

 The 2019 CLINICAL CONFERENCE will provide state-of-the-art updates on research, care, and treatment issues in the medical management of HIV infection for experienced HIV clinical decision makers.

 The 2019 CLINICAL CONFERENCE is planned with and supported by the HIV/AIDS Bureau, Health Resources and Services Administration of the US Department of Health and Human Services (HRSA) and is sponsored and organized by the International Antiviral Society–USA (IAS–USA).
 This conference is coordinated through the RWHAP AIDS Education and Training Centers (AETC) clinician training network.
-A mix of lectures, case-based interactive presentations, and small-group workshop breakout sessions will be held during the three days of the 2019 CLINICAL CONFERENCE.
+A mix of lectures, case-based interactive presentations, and small-group breakout sessions will be held during the 3 days of the 2019 CLINICAL CONFERENCE.

 The educational objectives for the 2019 CLINICAL CONFERENCE are designed and developed based on the identified needs and knowledge gaps of the attendees.